 Bullinularia gracilis Thomas, 1959

-Diagnosis: Test ellipsoid, chitinoid, with a thin covering of xenosomes, but sometimes without any xenosomes; pores and pseudostome as with B. indica, but much smaller.
-Color from bright yellow to brown, test transparent.
+Diagnosis: Shell ellipsoid, chitinoid, with a thin covering of xenosomes, though sometimes lacking xenosomes entirely.
+Pores and pseudostome as in B. indica, but much smaller.
+Colour from bright yellow to brown; test transparent.

-Remarks: (From Lueftenegger and Foissner:) Hoogenraad & De Groot (19526) describe two shell types for B. indica.
-The ‘extraordinary’ type is firm and inflexible, the ‘normal’ type is flexible and rather tenacious, consisting of a homogenous matrix, as stated also by Penard (1912).
-We suggest that the outer organic layer, which seems to be somewhat elastic, is responsible for the above mentioned flexibility of shells in some Bullinularia populations.
+Remarks: (From Lueftenegger & Foissner.)
+Hoogenraad & De Groot (1952) describe two shell types for B. indica: the ‘extraordinary’ type, which is firm and inflexible, and the ‘normal’ type, which is flexible and rather tenacious, consisting of a homogeneous matrix, as also noted by Penard (1912).
+We suggest that the outer organic layer, which appears to be somewhat elastic, is responsible for the flexibility observed in shells of some Bullinularia populations.